 Theoretically, it is possible to submit such a map to the Land Registry, and for them to supply a file in return which shows the ownership of each plot.
 Unfortunately, we had great difficulty in obtaining this information from the Land Registry, and despite much effort, and support from other people, we did not obtain as much data as planned, or in the format sought.
 After spending a lot of time on this approach, we finally decided to take the basic option of purchasing information on individual plots, one by one, on the LR website.
 We bought data on 50 plots in this way, distributed across our selected area, which gave a partial picture of current ownership.

 Further information was obtained simply by walking and cycling across the land.
 I walked most, if not all, of the public footpaths in the area.
 It’s a great way to understand the lie of the land.
 I also talked to several local amateur historians, who provided lots of interesting details.

-We maintained contact with an activist, Guy Shrubsole, who is writing a blog called ‘Who Owns England?’ and planning a book on the topic.
+We maintained contact with an activist, Guy Shrubsole, who writes a blog called ‘Who Owns England?’ and has now written a book on the topic.
 He supplied some information he had found about landownership in Lancashire.

 Geographic Information Systems

 As part of the project, we acquired basic knowledge of Geographical Information Systems (GIS) software software and Python programming.
 We knew that this could be used for creating multi-layered maps with text and images, so would be invaluable.
 Also, it has been essential for obtaining, understanding and manipulating information from the Land Registry about landownership in the area.
 All the LR data is in this format, and requires use of this software to access it, if information on more than a few individual land parcels, or polygons as they are designated, is required.

 An extra and unplanned output of the project was an exhibition.
 I was invited to create a display about the whole “Landed” project to date for a group exhibition at the Peter Scott Gallery at Lancaster University, which I did with contributions from both other artists.